 10. Sayonara, Cellulite

-Caffeine impedes the circulation of nutrients to the skin, and as a diuretic, it contributes to water retention.
+Another reason why I quit coffee for good is to have a better butt, to be honest.
+Caffeine impedes the circulation of nutrients to the skin.
+As a diuretic, it also contributes to water retention.
 For these reasons, it’s believed to be a cause of cellulite, though ironically, in anti-cellulite creams, caffeine works subdermally to help the appearance of orange-peel skin.
-The fact that we add sugar, cream, milk and other ‘treats’ to coffee also means it often helps you gain weight, which of course, is also related to cellulite.
+The fact that we add sugar, cream, milk and other ‘treats’ to coffee also means it often helps you gain weight.
+Which, of course, is also related to cellulite.

+As you can see, there were good reasons why I quit coffee for good.
 In small, occasional doses, there are undoubtedly some benefits to coffee drinking.
-It can improve alertness and long term it may reduce the risk of developing Parkinson’s disease, Alzheimer’s, gallstones, kidney stones and liver cirrhosis for heavy drinkers.
-Plus, good-quality ground coffee is a source of antioxidants like chlorogenic acid that may help with weight loss and Green Coffee Bean Extract, particularly high in this antioxidant, are the latest popular supplement for body fat reduction.
+It can improve alertness, and long term, it may reduce the risk of developing Parkinson’s disease, Alzheimer’s, gallstones, kidney stones and liver cirrhosis for heavy drinkers.
+Plus, good-quality ground coffee is a source of antioxidants like chlorogenic acid that may help with weight loss.

 But if you’ve made it reading this far, you’ll have realised that the benefits of cutting out coffee may outweigh the benefits of drinking more of it.
 And if you’ve ever experienced any of the digestive problems above, have chronic anemia or vitamin deficiency, suffer from insomnia, anxiety or simply the jitters, maybe it’s time to quit coffee.